lkarper/dog-date-api/README.md

 * personal_message (string) - A personal message to be included with the review.

 #### /by-owner (GET) (authorization required)
-A GET request sent to this endpoint will return all reviews of dog's owned by the user whose information is contained in the bearer token appended to the 'Authorization' header.
+A GET request sent to this endpoint will return all reviews of dog's owned by the user whose information is contained in the bearer token appended to the "Authorization" header.

 #### /by-dog/:dog_id (GET) (authorization required)
 A GET request sent to this endpoint will return all reviews of a dog whose id is equal to the parameter "dog_id".